 Super-Mom’s Guide To Travel Nursing With Kids

-I am a 30-year-old travel nurse from Columbus, Ohio, and believe it or not, I travel with my three boys who are all under the age of nine years old!
+I am a 30-year-old travel nurse from Columbus, Ohio, and believe it or not, I travel with my three boys who are all under the age of nine years old.

 I decided to travel when I was in nursing school.
 But it was in nursing school that I became pregnant.
 Twice.

 Then I had my third child two months post-graduation with my Bachelors in Nursing.
+Talk about chaos.

 I did what any new grad nurse would do and I went out and found a job at a local hospital.
 I went from a Neuro step-down unit and then found a position in Neuro Critical Care at another local hospital that I absolutely loved.